 - Add-ons like built-in GPS or skin-conductance stress tracking greatly increase the cost.

 - If you’re looking for a basic device for keeping tabs on your movement throughout the day, opt for a more affordable Fitbit activity tracker, such as the Inspire 3 or Ace 3.

 - If you want to control your music or have built-in GPS real-time fitness tracking, it’s worth spending extra on a smartwatch like the Versa 3 or Sense.

-The new Fitbit Charge 5 is a great middle-of-the-road option if you want more high tech features without compromising on the slim profile of a tracker.
+- The newer Fitbit Charge 5 is a great middle-of-the-road option if you want more high tech features without compromising on the slim profile of a tracker.

-Most Fitbit purchases include either a free 6-month or year-long trial of Fitbit Premium.
+Most Fitbit purchases include either a free 6-month or 1-year trial of Fitbit Premium.

 Fitbit Premium is a subscription-based app that offers: